-The student must provide official transcripts to the Nursing Department and the Registrar's Office immediately following the end of fall semester for prerequisites taken at a college other than FGC during the fall semester in which the student is applying.
+The student must provide official transcripts to the Nursing Department and the Office of Enrollment Services immediately following the end of fall semester for prerequisites taken at a college other than FGC during the fall semester in which the student is applying.
 The transcripts must be received by the last day of open registration as determined by the FGC Academic Calendar.
 Failure to provide these in a timely manner may result in nonadmission to the nursing program.